Clackoss/Terraclope/README.md

 ## Security Point
 **Warring, this architecture is not as secure as it could.**

-If you want to improve the security you can start by changes this points :
+If you want to improve the security you can start by changing this points :
 1. ssh is accessible from the internet on reverse proxy.
 2. both vm has ssh authentication via password enabled (should be ssh key)
 3. Vm's are not hardened and the os is not at the latest version